 In this guide I’m going to show you how I generated twelve months worth of Instagram content and a complete lineup of stunning product photos without ever picking up a camera or spending any money out of pocket.

 I will discuss a few of the finer points of product photography, but this is not a technical how-to.
 You won’t learn how to build a backdrop or a lightbox.
 You won’t get any tips on which camera or lens you should use.
-And I won’t discuss how to build a lighting rig out of common household items.
+And I won’t discuss how to replace vinyl siding or build a lighting rig out of common household items.
 This is the DIY product photography guide you won’t find anywhere else.

 Rather than focus on the technical aspect of photographing your products, I want to impart business acumen I used to produce a professional quality photo shoot, complete with studio lighting, models, and a photographer at no out-of-pocket cost to me.
 And it didn’t require any special talent either, just a bit of research and planning (and one ridiculously inexpensive web service I discovered along the way).